abhin4v/abhin4v.github.io/drafts/continuation-defunctionalization.md

 }
 ```

 The iterator code uses a `Stack` to simulate the program stack of the recursive traversal.
 It takes some thinking about the tree structure and the program flow to write this code and it is easy to get it wrong[^int-ext-iterators].
 [Pre-order] and [Post-order] iterators are even more complicated.
-Is there a way to write the iterators starting from the recursive traversals mechanically by following some rules?
-There is indeed!
-Keep reading for the details.
+Is there a way to mechanically derive the iterators starting from the recursive traversals by following some rules?
+Indeed there is!
+Keep reading for details.

 ## Binary Tree